-So you were in a long term relationship, but now it has come to an end.
-You may have moved on but your ex hasn’t and keeps calling.
-What happens, when her calls and texts turn to threats, and she starts contacting your new significant other.
+So you were in a long term relationship, but now it has ended.
+You may have moved on, but your ex keeps calling.
+What happens when her calls and texts turn to threats?
+When she starts contacting your new significant other?
 What happens then?
 Do you have any legal remedies under Pennsylvania law?
 When is enough, enough?

 In today’s blog, your Pittsburgh Criminal Defense Lawyers discuss this situation and the protection you may have under a PA anti-harassment order.

 You can get a PA anti-harassment order based on the nature of the threats and how afraid you are of your ex.
 First, you should start by blocking her numbers and removing her from all social media accounts.
 If that doesn’t work, you should file an anti-harassment petition.